IN SPECIAL PSYCHIATRIC HOSPITALS (SPH); IN ORDINARY HOSPITALS

 Dnepropetrovsk SPH

-Nikolai Apollonovich Sorokin has arrived here.
-On 23 February the Voroshilovgrad Regional Court heard his case under Article 187-1 of the Ukrainian SSR Criminal Code (= Article 190-1 of the RSFSR Code); it declared him not responsible and sent him for compulsory treatment to an SPH.
-Sorokin’s defence counsel, A. P. Kolosov, sent an appeal to the Supreme Court of the Ukrainian SSR, asking the court to limit the decision to treatment in an ordinary hospital, but Sorokin was nevertheless sent off to the Dnepropetrovsk SPH before the appeal was even heard.
+On 23 February 1978 the Voroshilovgrad Regional Court heard his case under Article 187-1 (UkSSR Criminal Code = Article 190-1, RSFSR Code).
+It declared him not responsible and sent him for compulsory treatment to an SPH.
+Sorokin’s defence counsel, A. P. Kolosov, sent an appeal to the Supreme Court of the Ukrainian SSR, asking it to restrict treatment in an ordinary hospital, but Sorokin was nevertheless sent off to the Dnepropetrovsk SPH before the appeal was even heard.

-In August 1976 Sorokin again went to Moscow, where after meeting American journalists he was once more sent to psychiatric hospital 14.
-In October 1976 he was transferred to Biryukovo psychiatric hospital (in the village of Biryukovo, Voroshilovgrad Region), where he suffered severe effects from the use of drugs (the doctor treating him was Sergei Ivanovich Mikhailenko; the doctor in charge was Leonid Ivanovich Isayev).
-He was released on 1 March 1977.
+In August 1976 Sorokin again went to Moscow.
+After meeting American journalists there, he was once more sent to Psychiatric Hospital No. 14.
+In October 1976 he was transferred to the psychiatric hospital in Biryukovo village (Voroshilovgrad Region), where he suffered severe effects from the use of drugs.
+The doctor treating him was Sergei Ivanovich Mikhailenko; the doctor in charge was Leonid Ivanovich Isayev.

-Some time later Sorokin was detained ‘on suspicion of theft’ at the bus station in Rovenki, as he was about to set off for Voroshilovgrad.
+Some time later Sorokin was detained “on suspicion of theft” at the bus station in Rovenki, as he was about to set off for Voroshilovgrad.
 During a search 33 exercise books containing notes were confiscated from him.
 From the police station Sorokin was sent to Biryukovo psychiatric hospital.
-On 17 November 1977 he was charged under article 187-1 and transferred to Voroshilovgrad prison.
+On 17 November 1977 he was charged under Article 187-1 and transferred to Voroshilovgrad Prison.
 On 22 November, a search was carried out at Sorokin’s flat with the intention of confiscating “various notes libelling the Soviet political and social system”.

-On 9 April A. Podrabinek sent a statement to the Chairman of the Supreme Court of the Ukrainian SSR, in the name of the Working Commission to Investigate the Use of Psychiatry for Political Purposes:
+On 9 April Alexander Podrabinek sent a statement in the name of the Working Commission to the Chairman of the Ukrainian SSR Supreme Court:

 “His forcible internment in a psychiatric hospital will be regarded by the Working Commission as an action which abuses psychiatry for political ends …”